-xref_defined(?Source, ?Callable, -How)

-Callable is defined in Source.
-How is one of
+xref_defined(?Source, ?Callable, -How) Callable is defined in Source.
+How is one of xref_called(?Source, ?Callable, ?By) Callable is called in Source by By.

 dynamic(Line) Declared dynamic at Line

 thread_local(Line) Declared thread local at Line

 multifile(Line) Declared multifile at Line

 local(Line) First clause at Line

 foreign(Line) Foreign library loaded at Line

 constraint(Line) CHR Constraint at Line

 imported(File) Imported from File